osmosis-labs/mesh-security/docs/provider/Vault.md

 The _vault_ contract may have a parameter to limit slashable collateral or maximum lien to less than 100% of the size of the collateral.
 This makes handling a small slash condition much simpler.

-The _creditor_ is informed of a new lien and may reject it by returning an error (e.g. if the slashing percentage is too small, or if the total credit would be too high).
+The _lien holder_ is informed of a new lien, and may reject it by returning an error (e.g. if the slashing percentage is too small, or if the total credit would be too high).

-The _creditor_ may slash the collateral up to the agreed upon amount when it was lent out.
+The _vault_ may slash the collateral associated to a given lien holder, up to the agreed upon amount when it was lent out.

-The _creditor_ should release the lien once the user terminates any agreement with the creditor.
+The _vault_ should release the lien once the lien holder terminates any agreement with the user.

 ## Implementation